EBolle/Data-Warehouse-in-the-Cloud/README.md

 streamlit run src/streamlit_app.py
 ```

-One you run the streamlit command your webbrowser will open a new tab with the Streamlit dashboard.
+Once you run the streamlit command your webbrowser will open a new tab with the Streamlit dashboard.

 ### Contact